huangli712/ZenGui/docs/src/install.md

 $ julia make.jl
 ```

-If everything is OK, you can find the documentation is generated in *zengui/docs/build*.
+If everything is OK, you can find the generated documentation at the folder *zengui/docs/build*.